 T’was pretty convenient.
-Our great Condado Beach hotel in San Juan (click for hotel info and rates), was just a 10 minute drive in our rental car from Old San Juan, and taxis and public transport are a good option, too.
+Our great Condado Beach hotel in San Juan, was just a 10 minute drive in our rental car from Old San Juan, and taxis and public transport are a good option, too.

 If you drive, there are several parking lots on different sides of the historic center that have reasonable parking rates ($2 an hour) compared with the highway robbery that is Boston parking.

 A Note on the Temperature in Puerto Rico

 Puerto Rico is HOT!
 We were fools and visited Old San Juan on the first day at high noon.
 Despite slopping on loads of sunblock and donning dorky hats, we (ok, mostly me) got so faint after fifteen minutes that we (ok, I) demanded to hide out in an air conditioned cafe to regain sanity.
 Happily, there were many to be found, and I soon felt well enough to venture out again.

 What Time of Day to Visit Old San Juan

 Given the heat, I’d suggest you do what we did the second day of our touring, and arrive in Old San Juan around 4pm.
 Then you have time to wander around in less oppressive heat, grab dinner, and catch the sunset over the water.

 I also liked going to Old San Juan on two different days so we didn’t feel rushed, but you could probably be content with just one day if you were in a rush.

 Old San Juan Travel with a Baby: Stroller?